hschellman/computing-basics/_episodes/03-data-management.md

 - Most DUNE users are now enabled to use it.
 New users may not automatically be added.

 ### Let's find a file

+If you haven't already done this earlier in setup

+- On sl7 type `setup rucio`
+- On al9 type `spack load rucio-clients@33.3.0`  # may need to update that version #

 ~~~
 # first get a kx509 proxy, then

 export RUCIO_ACCOUNT=$USER

 rucio list-file-replicas hd-protodune:np04hd_raw_run027296_0000_dataflow3_datawriter_0_20240619T110330.hdf5 --pfns --protocols=root
 ~~~
 {: .language-bash}